openpreserve/jpylyzer/doc/jpylyzerUserManual.md

         unknown error (please report to developers)

-isValidJP2 element {#isvalidjp2-element}
+isValid element {#isvalid-element}
 ----------------------

 This element contains the results of the validation.
-If a file passed all the tests (i.e. all tests returned “True”, see [section 5.5](#tests-element)) it is most likely valid JP2, and the value of isValidJP2 will be “True”.
+If a file passed all the tests (i.e. all tests returned “True”, see [section 5.5](#tests-element)) it is most valid, and the value of *isValid* will be “True”.
 Its value is “False” otherwise.
+The element has a *format* attribute, which defines the validation format (set by the `--format` command-line option).
+The *format* attribute can have the following values:

+* “jp2” (JP2 validation)
+* “j2c” (raw codestream validation)

 tests element {#tests-element}
 -----------------